Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/juliaquach02/winterstetter_solution.md

 ![](winterstetter_solution_files/figure-markdown_strict/unnamed-chunk-3-1.png)

-You can see that only a small amount of cells died completely die during the time of observation.
+You can see that only a small amount of cells did completely die during the time of observation.

 ![](winterstetter_solution_files/figure-markdown_strict/unnamed-chunk-4-1.png)

 It is notable that the cells in the treatment group are nearly all the time all alive.
-In the untreated group there is a significant drop in the relative amount of cells that are alive at the same time.
+In the control group there is a significant drop in the relative amount of cells that are alive at the same time.